-A Creative Mentor is commissioned to work with the child or young person and is briefed jointly by supporting adults, professionals and education providers.
+A Creative Mentor is commissioned to work with the child or young person and is briefed jointly by social care professionals and schools.
 They get to know the individual and introduce creative activities such as film, drama, music, poetry, photography and stories to help them safely explore the world around them, learn new skills, communicate and address personal and emotional issues from a creative distance.